Standard C++ Modules

 }

-The linkage name of NS::foo() would be _ZN2NSW1M3fooEv.
+The linkage name of NS::foo() is _ZN2NSW1M3fooEv.
 This couldn’t be demangled by previous versions of the debugger or demangler.
-As of LLVM 15.x, users can utilize llvm-cxxfilt to demangle this:
+As of LLVM 15.x, llvm-cxxfilt can be used to demangle this:

 $ llvm-cxxfilt _ZN2NSW1M3fooEv

-The ABI implies that we can’t declare something in a module unit and define it in a non-module unit (or vice-versa), as this would result in linking errors.
+The ABI implies that something cannot be declared in a module unit and defined in a non-module unit (or vice-versa), as this would result in linking errors.

-If we still want to implement declarations within the compatible ABI in module unit, we can use the language-linkage specifier.
-Since the declarations in the language-linkage specifier is attached to the global module fragments.
+Despite this, it is possible to implement declarations with a compatible ABI in a module unit by using a language linkage specifier because the declarations in the language linkage specifier are attached to the global module fragment.
 For example:

 export module M;